NykUser/MyZman/README.md

 The Code is released under the LGPL 2.1 license.

 # Credits:
-Core Zmanim calculations based on Eliyahu Hershfeld work [KosherJava](https://kosherjava.com/) ant this is its [GitHub Home](https://github.com/KosherJava/zmanim)
+Core Zmanim calculations based on Eliyahu Hershfeld work [KosherJava](https://kosherjava.com/) - this is its [GitHub Home](https://github.com/KosherJava/zmanim)

 the Project uses the NET port [from here](https://github.com/Yitzchok/Zmanim)